LoginRadius/docs/content/howto/social-login.md

   <img src="../assets/domain_whitelist.png" alt="Whitlist the domain" />
 </div>

- You can see the social icons implemented on your IDX as below:
+ You can see the social icons implemented on your Auth Page (IDX) as below:

 <div style="text-align:center">
   <img src="../assets/social_login_idx.png" alt="Whitlist the domain" />